 Recycling centre or shop

 Take your small chemical waste to a recycling centre free of charge.
-You can also dispose of certain items by placing them in the designated bins at a shop or DIY shop.
+You can also dispose of certain items by placing them in the designated bins at (DIY) shops.

 You can dispose of small chemical waste free of charge.